MathieuNlp/Sam_LoRA/README.md

    /dataset/test
 ```
 ## Mask creation
-In each sets, we have the images and the masks.
-To create the masks, I used Paint3D to outline the image and putted a black background.
-The pre-transformed image masks are in:
+In each datasets, we have the images and the masks.
+To create the masks, I used Paint3D to outline the rings and applied a black background to facilitate the binary masking.
+The pre-transformed image masks are store in:
 ```
    /dataset/image_before_mask
 ```